pablosalvador10/pablosalvador10/README.md

 - Took the lead in elevating numerous algorithms to production-grade ML systems within Fortune 500 enterprises during my consulting stage at Concentrix!
 From conception to deployment !

 👯 **I’m looking to collaborate on:**
-- Open-source challenges, innovative product ideas, and partnerships with bright beginners and experienced scientists alike.
+- Open-source challenges, innovative product ideas, and partnerships with bright AI/ML practicioners.

 🚀 **Let’s Launch Together!**
 I'm just an email or a LinkedIn message away!